 Do You Have To Identify Yourself To The Police?

+What should you do when identifying yourself to police?
 This is the third part in a series of posts about what legal obligation you have when you interact with the police.
 The second post dealt with the question of when one may lawfully refuse to answer police questions.
 This third post deals with a hypothetical situation where a police officer asks for identification.

 You are standing near a drug store.
 Suddenly, you hear alarms and see a man in a ski-mask fleeing the store.
 The police arrive a few minutes later and one of them comes over and asks for your identification.